-Conclusion: As a conclusion, Hazel provides tools to create a new isolated kernel, but it is not able to generate a new image with this kernel for now.
+Conclusion: As a conclusion, Hazel provides tools to create a new isolated kernel, and also a new image with this kernel fully working.
 Working on the definition of a kernel, especially in Pharo allowed us to define which classes are composing the current kernel and which one should compose the kernel.